-- Select System on the drop-down menu and then click OK, and then click Apply.
+- Select System on the drop-down menu, click OK, and then click Apply.

 - Launch Lumix Tether again and notice it is larger.
 The second monitor on my computer is a touch-sensitive Dell 24" P2418HT monitor.
-When viewed on that monitor the icons are large enough to operate with my fingers.
-Happily, the icons appear at the same size on the 4K monitor also.
+When viewed on that monitor, the icons are large enough to operate with my fingers.
+Happily, the icons appear at the same size on the 4K monitor as well.

 Lumix Tether with OBS Studio